Reshma-Elizabeth-Ranjit/Delivery-Robots-Ingestion/README.md

 2. Open the project in PyCharm
 3. Install the required packages in the requirements.txt
 4. Set up environment variables in a .env file in the project root (slack URLs or anything containing sensitive data shouldn't be added to git)
+   Environment variables used:
+    - `SLACK_WEBHOOK_URL`: Webhook URL for Slack notifications.
+    - `SPARK_DRIVER_MEMORY`: Memory allocated for the Spark driver node.
+    - `SPARK_EXECUTOR_MEMORY`: Memory allocated for each Spark executor.
+    - `CITY_ZONES_DATA_PATH`: Path to the taxi zone lookup CSV file.
+    - `ENV`: Environment where the app is running (local, dev, prod).

 How to run the project?

-Run the main script, which will call the run the functions in the other files
+Run the main script, which will call the run the functions in the other files.
+Run the below command or use the run option in Pycharm.
+Command: "python main.py"

 How to Run Unit tests?

 In PyCharm, open the terminal and run the below command:

-"pytest unit_tests/test_s3_to_staging.py"
+Command: "pytest unit_tests/test_s3_to_staging.py"